autosome-ru/MixALime/README.md

 ### Hardware requirements
 It is best to use **MixALime** with plenty of RAM available if one wishes to use the parallelization to the full extent.
 In that case, make sure that your system has at least 16GB of RAM.
 However, the RAM requirement is depends on a dataset.

+### Input requirements
+Mixalime expects input VCF/BED files to contain biallelic SNPs with Ref alleles corresponding to the reference genome.
+Multiallelic SNPs can be split into biallelic records with `bcftools norm --multiallelics`, Ref alleles can be checked with `—check-ref` bcftools option.

 ## Installation guide
 **MixALime** can be easily installed with the **pip** package manager.
 ```